|

 stories, etc., etc.

-Anyway, when the evening is over you'll say
+when the evening is over you'll say you've been

-I have found that the easiest way to sell laughs
+found that the easiest way to sell laughs is to

-is to take the customer by surprise.
-For instance
+take the customer by surprise.
+For instance if

 business that he would prefer to forget for the

-he discovers that this same man is a laugh dealer.
+when he discovers that this same man is a laugh

-On the other hand, when a speaker is introduced as
+dealer.
+On the other hand, when a speaker is

 death at previous banquets.

-However, the element of surprise can make this
+the element of surprise can make this same

-efficient, and that's why I always try to do my
+and that's why I always try to do my laugh

 was on the speakers program as "Count Anton